amk1004335/WD/REDME.md

-# Student Project - Web Development1
+# Student Project - Web Development

 ## 📌 Project Overview
 This is a web application developed using the **SCRUM methodology**.
 The team will implement various features and demonstrate progress at the end of each sprint.